frontenddogma/web-development-glossary/manuscript/c.md

 Content
 : → Content box
 : The information and experiences that are directed toward an end-user or audience.
-Content is "something that is to be expressed through some medium, as speech, writing or any of various arts."
+Content is “something that is to be expressed through some medium, as speech, writing or any of various arts.”
 Content can be delivered via many different media including the Internet, cinema, television, radio, smartphones, audio CDs, books, e-books, magazines, and live events, such as speeches, conferences, and stage performances.&nbsp;[†](#w-content)

 Content box
 : → Box